 Don’t limit yourself just to a specific part of your major – having a wider skill-set including communication skills, tech skills, time management and organization skills will make you a lot more valuable as a future employee.

 Related: Skills Employers Look for in Interns

-Prove you belong there
+Prove you belong in their workforce

 When you come into your first job post-college, get involved.
 Show that you are loyal to where you are working and that you genuinely want to be a part of the work culture.
 Get to know your co-workers and find a mentor to improve your success.